Hilde Eisler: Family provenance and childhood

 Brunhilde Rothstein was born in Ternopil, a major city and administrative centre in the eastern part of Galicia which at that time was part of the Austro-Hungarian empire.
-Her father was a Jewish merchant, and it was in connection with his work that when she was six months old the family relocated to Antwerp in Belgium.
+Her father, Salomon Vogel-Rothstein was a Jewish merchant, and it was in connection with his work that when she was six months old the family relocated to Antwerp in Belgium.
 Two years after that war broke out and her father was conscripted into the Austrian army (but would survive the experience).
-Her mother now found herself identified as an enemy alien and in 1914 the two of them moved again, this time to Frankfurt am Main in Germany, where her mother's parents had been based for many years.
+Her mother, Amalie "Malie" Gross, now found herself identified as an enemy alien and in 1914 the two of them moved again, this time to Frankfurt am Main in Germany, where her mother's parents, Feivel and Gissela Gross, had been based for many years.
 It was in Frankfurt that Brunhilde Rothstein grew up, in moderately comfortable circumstances.
 She attended the city's Jewish lyceum (secondary school) and was a member of the Jewish Pathfinder Association.
 She would later describe her childhood in Frankfurt as "beautiful and protected" (" ... eine schöne und behütete Kindheit").

 Work and politics

-In 1929/30 she undertook a training in the book trade, after which, still aged only eighteen, she moved to Berlin where, between 1930 and 1934, she was employed by the Marx-Engels publishing house.
+From 1929 to 1930 she undertook a training in the book trade, after which, still aged only eighteen, she moved to Berlin where, from 1930 to 1934, she was employed by the Marx-Engels publishing house.
 The period was one of growing political awareness: in 1931 Brunhilde Rothstein joined the Communist Party.
 In January 1933 the Nazi party took power and lost no time in transforming Germany into a one-party dictatorship.

 The Reichstag fire at the end of February 1933 was immediately blamed on "communists", and it was individuals and institutions connected with the (now illegal) Communist Party that found themselves at the top of the government target list.
 The Marx-Engels publishing house, where Rothstein worked, was owned by the Moscow-based Marxism–Leninism Institute and the Nazis closed it down.
-Acting on instructions from the institute back in Moscow she now went each day to the main public library in central Berlin where she borrowed, and the copied out any articles she could find on or by Karl Marx, then delivering the copies to the Soviet embassy.
-This activity ceased after the library director banned her because, as he put it, he did not want a nice German girl corrupted with Marxist literature.
+Acting on instructions from the institute back in Moscow she now went each day to the main public library in central Berlin where she borrowed and then copied out any articles she could find on or by Karl Marx, then delivering the copies to the Soviet embassy.
+This activity ceased after the library director banned her because, as he put it, he did not want a nice German girl corrupted by Marxist literature.
 It was as she recalled the incident many years later that she wryly added that, with her blonde hair and blue eyes, it would never have occurred to anyone that she might be Jewish.